D-space explained

 X

-is a D-space if for any family
+is a D-space if for every given neighborhood assignment

-, there is a closed discrete subset
+, there exists a closed discrete subset

 D